IonAndrei-Sorin/Ground-Detection-and-Segmentation/README.md

   A manually constructed range image, hardcoded directly in the testbench, designed to imitate the geometric structure of a real LiDAR range image while being scaled down to a small resolution.
 This scenario preserves key characteristics such as depth gradients, vertical structures, and ground–object separation, while remaining compatible with FPGA constraints.

 - **Partial real LiDAR range image (KITTI dataset)**
-  A reduced region extracted from a real KITTI LiDAR frame, used to evaluate the behavior of the algorithm on real-world data.
-Due to the increased computational cost, this test is intended for functional validation only and does not satisfy real-time constraints.
+  A reduced region extracted from a single LiDAR frame from the KITTI dataset, used locally for functional validation only.
+Due to the increased computational cost, this test does not satisfy real-time constraints.
+The original dataset file is not included in this repository and is not redistributed.

 ---